‘Strange Case of Dr Jekyll and Mr Hyde’ by Robert Louis Stevenson

 for the buildings are so packed together about that court, that it’s hard to say where one ends and another begins.

-Language: This symbolism goe to the heart of the Jekyll character.
+Language: This symbolism goes to the heart of the Jekyll character.
 As we progress through the novel it becomes less clear where Hyde ends and Jekyll begins.
-At first we probably feel that Hyde is separate from Jekyll but this is not so, Hyde is part of him.
+At first, we probably feel that Hyde is separate from Jekyll but this is not so, Hyde is part of him.
 Later on, we struggle with why Hyde takes to potion at Lanyon’s and who actually commits suicide.

 There is something wrong with his appearance; something displeasing, something downright detestable.
 I never saw a man I so disliked, and yet I scarce know why.
 He must be deformed somewhere; he gives a strong feeling of deformity, although I couldn’t specify the point.
 He’s an extraordinary-looking man, and yet I really can name nothing out of the way.
 No, sir; I can make no hand of it; I can’t describe him.
 And it’s not want of memory; for I declare I can see him this moment.

 Form: The novella can be said to be an allegory of the battle between good and evil in a faithless world.
 There are many other allegorial interpretations, but let us deal with this one for now!
-In the Old Testament, we recognise evil in the shape of the serpent and when Hyde is confronted by Utterson, he does shrink with a snake-like ‘hissing’.
-The many descriptions of Hyde as devilish lead us to think of him as sinful and it matters not whether he may be a pederast or whatever – let us stay with the text!
+In the Old Testament, we recognise evil in the shape of the serpent and when Hyde is confronted by Utterson, he shrinks with a snake-like ‘hissing’.
+The many descriptions of Hyde as devilish lead us to think of him as satanic (and incidentally nothing is added to this assessment by considering whether he may be a pederast or whatever).

-For more of my pages on ‘Strange Case of Dr. Jekyll and Mr. Hyde’, please hover your cursor over the Stevenson drop-down menu at the top of the page.
+For more of my pages on ‘Strange Case of Dr. Jekyll and Mr. Hyde’, click the ‘Stevenson’ tab at the top of the page.

 You are free: